marko-js/marko/README.md

 Wherever expressions are allowed, they are treated as JavaScript expressions and copied out to the compiled template verbatim.
 However, you can choose to use alternate versions of the following JavaScript operators:

-JavaScript Operator | Raptor Equivalent
+JavaScript Operator | Marko Equivalent
 ------------------- | -----------------
 `&&` 	            | `and`
 <code>&#124;&#124;</code>                | `or`